SMPH Funding Announcements

 U54 George M. O’Brien Center for Benign Urology Research Opportunity Pool Program

-The O’Brien Center annually has up to $100,000 to fund pilot projects in benign urology research.
-Ideal projects will facilitate accumulation of preliminary data that can be used for future grant applications and expand the scope of urology research under the auspices of the currently funded O’Brien Centers at the University of Wisconsin-Madison, Columbia University, and the University of Pittsburgh.
+The O’Brien Center annually has up to $150,000 to fund pilot projects in benign urology research.
+Ideal projects will facilitate accumulation of preliminary data that can be used for future grant applications and expand the scope of urology research under the auspices of the currently funded O’Brien Centers at the University of Wisconsin-Madison/University of Massachusetts-Boston, Columbia University, and the Mayo Clinic.

 Projects that support new investigators with a faculty appointment not already R01 or equivalently funded are especially encouraged.
 Established investigators not currently doing benign urology research in alignment with the funded centers are also encouraged to apply.
 The O’Brien Centers have adopted a standard format for application for pilot funding that can be found here.